aliciasab/aliciasab.github.io/projects/project3/project3page.md

 # Project 3 | GES 486 | Alicia Sabatino

 ## Introduction
-The history of mass incarceration in the United States begins with the "end" of slavery: the ammendment to the Consitution that abolished slavery in the United States, also enabled the state to control people who have committed crimes as property (cite).
-In the south, where a majority of enslaved people were held, [finish sentence].
+The history of mass incarceration in the United States begins with the "end" of slavery: the ammendment to the Consitution that abolished slavery in the United States, also enabled the state to control people who have committed crimes as property.
+In the south, where a majority of enslaved people were held, incarceration boomed.
+Eventually, incarceration rates across the country rose as "tough on crime" policies were implemented and corporate prisons formed super PACs and put forth legislation.

 Recently, there has been a shift in the geography of incarceration in the United States.
 Prisons are now increasingly incarcerating more people who have not been convicted of a crime.
 This trend holds on average for the United States.